rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

 Annotation ``namespace``
 ========================

-The ``namespace`` annotation specifies that a declaration marked with this annotation corresponds to the ambient declaration from an ambient namespace of some declaration module (see :ref:`Implementing Ambient Namespace Declaration` for details).
+The ``namespace`` annotation specifies that the marked namespace corresponds to ambient namespace of some declaration module (see :ref:`Implementing Ambient Namespace Declaration` for details).

-This annotation has a single field ``name: string`` that denotes the name of the namespace.
-It can be applied to functions and classes declared in the ambient context:
+This annotation has a single field ``address: string`` that denotes the ambient namespace in some way.
+The syntax of an address string is implementation-dependent.

 .. code-block:: typescript
    :linenos: